YaqiangCao/seqFlow/README.md

 ---
 ## Loops
-Specific scripts for analysis of loo-centric data, such as ChIA-PET, Trac-looping, HiChIP and etc.
+Specific scripts for analysis of loop-centric data, such as ChIA-PET, Trac-looping, HiChIP and etc.

 ---
 ## TE